apache/reef/website/src/site/markdown/tang.md

 `ConfigurationModule`s serve a number of purposes:

    - They allow application and library developers to encapsulate the details surrounding their code's instantiation.
-   - They provide Java APIs that expose `OptionalParameter`, `RequiredParameter`, `OptionalImplementation`, `RequiredImpementation` fields.
+   - They provide Java APIs that expose `OptionalParameter`, `RequiredParameter`, `OptionalImplementation`, `RequiredImplementation` fields.
 These fields tell users of the ConfigurationModule which subsystems of the application require which configuration parameters, and allow the author of the ConfigurationModule to use JavaDoc to document the parameters they export.
    - Finally, because ConfigurationModule data structures are populated at class load time (before the application begins to run), they can be inspected by Tang's static analysis tools.

 These tools are provided by `org.apache.reef.tang.util.Tint`, which is included by default in all Tang builds.
 As long as Tang is on the classpath, invoking: